bang-olufsen/bang_olufsen-hacs/README.md

 - Using the play_media service:
   - Activate a favourite
   - Play from a URI
+  - Play a local file
+  - Play a radio station
   - Play a Deezer flow
   - Play an album from Deezer (with optional starting position)
   - Play a playlist from Deezer (with optional starting position)